Octagon (novel)

 Octagon is a novel by Fred Saberhagen published in 1981.

 Plot summary

-Octagon is a novel in which Alex Barrow discovers that someone is killing his opponents in the science fiction play-by-mail game Starweb.
+Protagonist Alex Barrow discovers that his opponents in the science fiction play-by-mail game Starweb are being murdered.

 Reception

 Greg Costikyan reviewed Octagon in Ares Magazine #11 and commented that "Octagon is a good mystery novel which explores a rather interesting theme: the idea that a clever programmer can manipulate records and programs in our computer-based world to his own ends."

 Dave Langford reviewed Octagon for White Dwarf #68, and stated that "it's a pleasant thriller with the computer-moderated RPG Starweb getting uncomfortable as players are eliminated not by strategy but by assassination.
 I recommend this technique to Diplomacy addicts.
 The villain's identity is obvious long before the story reveals it, but it's all quite tense nevertheless."